Home » Student Engagement

 Registered student organizations may use the University’s name for purposes generally consistent with the organizations’ purposes and their usual activities or to identify themselves as campus groups (such as the Vanderbilt International Student Association).
 However, no organization is authorized to make either contractual commitments or binding statements on behalf of the University.

 An organization may not use slogans or make statements that purport to speak for the University.
 For example, statements or slogans such as “Vanderbilt Backs Libertarians” may not be used by organizations unless they have been authorized to speak for the University.
 Published statements must carry the name of the responsible individual or organization.
 Unauthorized use or imitation of the official Vanderbilt stationery, logos, or marks, is prohibited.

 Fraternities and Sororities

-Fraternities and sororities must register annually with Student Organizations and Anchor Link.
+Fraternities and sororities must register annually with Student Organizations and Governance.
 The Greek advisers assist with both registration and coordination of their activities.
 The Greek advisers serve as liaisons between these student groups and the University and between the University and the fraternity and sorority national organizations.
-For information about policies relating to these groups, visit the Greek Life website.
-Fraternities and sororities must be members of the Interfraternity, Panhellenic, or National Pan-Hellenic Councils, which have governing responsibilities and accountability authority over their member groups.
-Corrective actions may be taken for fraternities and sororities by the Interfraternity Council (IFC), the Panhellenic Council, and the National Pan-Hellenic Council (NPHC) for violations of fraternity, sorority, or University policies.
-Violations of University policies may also fall under the jurisdiction of the Office of Student Accountability, Community Standards, and Academic Integrity.
+For information about policies relating to these groups, visit www.vanderbilt.edu/greek_life.
+Fraternities and sororities must be members of the Interfraternity, Panhellenic, or National Pan-Hellenic Councils, which have governing responsibilities and disciplinary authority over their member groups.
+Disciplinary actions may be taken against fraternities and sororities by the Interfraternity Council (IFC),

 The IFC and Panhellenic Council administer the recruitment programs for their member groups.
 NPHC organizations each administer its own recruitment program.